sanger-cellular-informatics/Targeton-Designer/README.md

 \
 \
 \
 Following are the file formats that are generated by deprecated tools and commands.
-You can refer [Deprecated tools and commands](#deprecated-tools-and-commands) section for more details.
+You can refer [Deprecated tools and commands](#5-deprecated-tools-and-commands) section for more details.

-### Slicer Input BED File
+### 3.6 Slicer Input BED File
 A BED file containing the regions you wish to slice across.

 The chromosome column data must match your reference fasta file IDs.
 If your reference had >chr1 then you must call chromosome 1 'chr1' in this column and vice-versa.